Dr. Suzanne Smythe

 Academic Coordinator, PhD in Languages, Cultures and Literacies

 - Phone: 778-782-8882

-I am a Research Associate and member of the Research Advisory Committee with the BC Canadian Centre for Policy Alternatives, a board member of Collège Éducacentre, and a member of the Downtown Eastside Literacy Roundtable and the Burnaby Now Literacy Roundtable.
+I am priviledged to be a Research Associate and member of the Research Advisory Committee of the BC Canadian Centre for Policy Alternatives, a board member of Collège Éducacentre, and a member of the Downtown Eastside Literacy Roundtable and the Burnaby Now Literacy Roundtable.
 I am the Faculty of Education liaison for a Community Adult Literacy Program (CALP) in digital literacies at the Burnaby Neighbourhood House (funded by the BC Ministry of Advanced Education).

 Smythe, S. (2022).
 Beyond crisis, toward justice: New technologies in community-based adult learning.
 Adult literacy education, 1(4), 50-55.

 Butterwick, S. J., Smythe, S., & Li, J. (2021).
 Learning from a decade of the Canadian Journal for the Study of Adult Education Publications: Community-based research with marginalized adults.
 Canadian Journal for the Study of Adult Education, 33(2).

 Toohey, K. & Smythe, S. (2021).
 A different difference in teacher education: posthuman and decolonizing perspectives, Language and Education.DOI: 10.1080/09500782.2021.1980002

 Smythe, S., Wilbur, A. & Hunter, E. (2021).
 Inventive pedagogies and social solidarity: The work of community-based adult educators during COVID-19 in British Columbia, Canada, International Review of Education, 67, 9–29 (2021).